 Does my child need to memorise something?

 Yes please!
-Your child’s teacher will be in touch to let you know what they will be performing.
+Have a look in your child’s folder for a copy of their concert script.
 We ensure children are given plenty of time and opportunity to learn lines in class, and teachers will be standing by to prompt on the day!

 Do we need to buy tickets?

 Yes.
-Tickets will be available to purchase via the Speak Up Studio website from the 1st of November.
+Tickets will be available to purchase via Trybooking from the 11th of October.
 Children under four, who do not require a seat do not need to purchase a ticket.

 Will there be a video of the concert available?

-A professional video of the concert will be available to purchase.
+A professional video of the concert will be available.
 A professional photographer will also be at the concert to photograph the students on stage.
-These photos will be provided for free via our website after the concert.
+These photos and videos will be provided for free via email after the concert.
 Flash photography is not permitted during the concert as it interferes with the professional video.

 “Congratulations to you and the Speak Up team on another fabulous concert.
 It was great to see all of the children be encouraged to focus on their abilities and perform.” – Catherine – Mum, 2016